ivanokhotnikov/test_rig_serving/README.md

 # Test rig condition monitoring and predictive maintenance

-The repository contains the development of an algorithm to monitor the test rig condition and to predict a need for maintenance in advance of rig failure or excessive deterioration of its performance.
+The repository contains the development of an algorithm to monitor the test rig condition and to predict a need for maintenance in advance of a rig failure or excessive deterioration of its performance.
 The code also serves to provide advanced analytics of test article performance over time or during the test cycle.

 ## Models